Margin of Error: The crash of Pacific Western Airlines flight 314

 There was no time for the pilots to debate what to do.
 Miles knew that he had only seconds to prevent a potentially catastrophic collision with the snowplow, and he took action immediately.
 With incredible speed, he called for a go-around, cancelled the reverse thrust command, slammed the throttles to max power, and pulled back to climb.
 Simultaneously, George made a last-ditch attempt to steer his unwieldy snowplow out of the way, but there was nowhere to run.
 Over the ground radio frequency, he shouted, “Where the hell did he come from?”

 On the 737, Captain Miles had inadvertently discovered a loophole in the protections built in to the jet’s thrust reverser system.
 Early 737s had “bucket-style” reversers, where hydraulically-actuated doors folded down over the engine exhaust channel to redirect thrust forward.
-The hydraulic actuators require several seconds to fully open or close the doors, during which time the application of greater than idle thrust is inhibited via in interlock system.
+The hydraulic actuators require several seconds to fully open or close the doors, during which time the application of greater than idle thrust is inhibited via an interlock system.
 When Captain Miles canceled the reverse thrust, the partially open reverser doors started moving back toward the closed position.
-Due to the mechanical design of the reverser interlock system, it was possible to begin applying full forward thrust when the reverser doors were almost closed rather than fully closed.
+But due to the mechanical design of the reverser interlock system, it was possible to begin applying full forward thrust when the reverser doors were almost closed rather than fully closed.
 Miles initiated the go-around so quickly that he managed to accelerate the engines to max power and lift off the ground before the hydraulic actuators had quite finished closing the bucket doors on the left thrust reverser.

 To prevent deployment of a thrust reverser in flight, an isolation valve cuts off hydraulic fluid from the reverser actuator unless the main landing gear is touching the ground, the engine is running, and the engine is not on fire.
 If any of these conditions are not met, the valve closes, and the actuator cannot move the reverser doors.
 As flight 314 lifted off the runway during its last second go-around, the plane’s weight was removed from the landing gear, and the hydraulic isolation valve closed, cutting off power to the left thrust reverser actuator.
 But at that moment, the left reverser doors were 5 centimeters short of fully closed — in fact, the isolation valve, which was meant to lock the reverser shut, had instead locked it in the partially open position!